 The below are questions related to Opportunities at Centennial Yards.
 Questions related to general project updates, programming, leasing, and other non-procurement related items will be forthcoming and available on CentennialYards.com.

 Will there be a portal for vendor registration?

-A link to the registration portal is anticipated to go live on Centennialyards.com in Q4 2020.
+A link to the registration portal is anticipated to go live on Centennialyards.com.
 In the interim, please address any questions to the Equal Business Opportunity Manager noted in Question 4.